microsoft/pxt/common-docs/javascript/sts.md

 * class-to-class casts can only be from subclass to superclass, as defined by the (transitive closure of) the *extends* clause - nominal typing for classes;
 * interfaces cannot extend classes
+* an interface cannot have the same name as a class

 STS' treatment of classes follows a nominal typing discipline, where one expects an object of class type to have the implementation associated with that class.